vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

 Rather, this document focuses on notable cases, particularly:

-* Cases where I slept less than 7 hours or more than 9 hours (as measured in the time between when I went to bed and the time I woke up, rather than actual sleep time)
+* Cases where I slept less than 7 hours or more than 10 hours (as measured in the time between when I went to bed and the time I woke up, rather than actual sleep time); for cases where I slept between 9 and 10 hours, I may optionally record but will skip recording if this is during winter where temperatures are generally lower and there is often a need for additional sleep

 * Cases where I had a particularly fitful or interrupted sleep